FixedEffects/InteractiveFixedEffectModels.jl/README.md

 ## Syntax
-To estimate an interactive fixed effect model, one needs to specify a formula, a factor model with `ife`, and, eventually, a set of fixed effects with `fe`, a way to compute standard errors with `vcov`, and a weight variable with `weights`.
+To estimate an interactive fixed effect model, one needs to specify a formula, a factor model with `ife`, and, optionally, a set of fixed effects with `fe`, a way to compute standard errors with `vcov`, and a weight variable with `weights`.

 ```julia
 using DataFrames, RDatasets, InteractiveFixedEffectModels